 What equipment is used in the classes?

-Pre Covid-19 we used a variety of equipment including theraband, light weights, fit circles, physio balls, foam rollers, toning balls and balance pads.
+We used a variety of equipment including theraband, light weights, fit circles, physio balls, foam rollers, toning balls and balance pads.

 Some of this equipment can be used to facilitate exercise while others can be used to make the exercises more challenging.
 All equipment was optional and if preferred exercises can be performed without it.